PrapullaMadala/django-local-library/README.md

 # django-local-library
-contains library project with django
+contains library project developed in django and pytest